 - recovery order that authorises or directs persons or organisations, such as the Australian Federal Police, to find, recover and deliver the child to the other parent or other significant person.
 An order can also prohibit the parent from again removing or taking possession of the child.

-Australia is a party to the Hague Convention on the Civil Aspects of International Child Abduction (“Hague Convention“).
-One of the aims of the Hague Convention is to promptly return children who have been wrongly removed or retained by a parent to their country of habitual residence.
+The Hague Convention operates with the aim to promptly return children who have been wrongly removed or retained by a parent overseas, to their country of habitual residence.
 Parenting arrangements are then resolved by the courts of the country of habitual residence.
-The Hague Convention also allows parents to make an access application to seek assistance in making contact with their child who lives overseas.
+Only very limited exceptions apply to the mandatory return of children under the Hague Convention.